nbidyanta/lextok/README.md

 * [`if` intializers](http://en.cppreference.com/w/cpp/language/if)

 The main motivation to write this in C++17 was personal -- it was to gain a better understanding of the latest C++ standard and to pull up my skills and mindset from the level of C. It should be possible to write something similar with older standards.
 However, it might be more verbose and possibly lack compile-time evaluation.

-As of Q1 2018, most compilers are still implementing the remaining parts of the C++17 standard.
-For example, the header `<charconv>` is still missing.
-In particular, `std::string_view` is still not `constexpr` in GCC 7.2.
-Therefore, an auxiliary header-only library (`ct_lib.h`) is provided to make up for the missing functionality.
-Using this library, references to `std::string_view` are replaced with `CT::string_view`.
-Once compilers are fully C++17 compliant, `ct_lib.h` will no longer be necessary.

 ## Prerequisites